berarma/new-lg4ff/README.md

  - lowres_timer: Disabled by default.
 For compatibility testing, when set the hires timer is disabled.

+ - profile: Enable debug messages when set to 1.

+ - spring_level: (see the corresponding SYSFS entry).

+ - damper_level: (see the corresponding SYSFS entry).

+ - friction_level: (see the corresponding SYSFS entry).

+ - ffb_leds: (see the corresponding SYSFS entry).

 ## New SYSFS entries

 They are located in a special directory named after the driver, for example: